Batman of Zur-En-Arrh: 2000s

-When Grant Morrison took over the Batman series in September 2006, they began referencing classic moments from the character's career, including using a version of Bat-Mite and reusing a costume and dialogue from the then-50-year-old Batman #156.
-Among the references was the "Zur-En-Arrh" phrase, which appears on an alley wall and again on a dumpster in Batman #655 and continues to appear, usually as a background element graffiti, until the Batman R.I.P. story arc begins.
+When Grant Morrison took over the Batman series in September 2006, it began referencing classic moments from the character's career, including using a version of Bat-Mite and reusing a costume and dialogue from the then-50-year-old Batman #156.
+Among the references was the "Zur-En-Arrh" phrase, which appears on an alley wall and again on a dumpster in Batman #655 and continues to appear, usually as a background element graffiti, until the Batman R.I.P. story arc.
 The story reveals that the "Zur-En-Arrh" persona is a backup personality created by Bruce Wayne in the event he was ever mentally compromised.
-The Zur-En-Arrh personality is shown to be more violent and unhinged than Batman's normal persona and is dressed in a costume out of red, yellow, and purple rags referencing the one worn by Tlano.
+The Zur-En-Arrh personality is more violent and unhinged than Batman's normal persona and is dressed in a costume out of red, yellow, and purple rags referencing the one worn by Tlano.

 2020s

-In 2022, when Chip Zdarsky took over as the new Batman writer, he reintroduced the Zur-En-Arrh persona as having created Failsafe, the titular robot who serves as a contingency plan should Bruce fall from grace.
+In 2022, when Chip Zdarsky took over as the new Batman writer, he reintroduced the Zur-En-Arrh persona as having created Failsafe, a robot who serves as a contingency plan should Bruce fall from grace.
+Bruce's struggle with Zur and the consequences of its violent, unflinching methods remained a prominent storyline throughout Zdarsky's run.

 Fictional character biography

-Silver Age
+Tlano

 One night, Bruce Wayne finds himself in a daze.
 He dresses as Batman and takes off in the Batplane while remaining unclear of his own actions.
 Batman soon finds out that he has been teleported to another planet called Zur-En-Arrh.
 There, he meets the scientist Tlano monitoring his activities on Earth and has decided to become a version of Batman for his own planet.
 On this planet, the Batman of Earth has enhanced abilities, similar to those of Superman, due to the different elements of the alien planet.
 The two Batmen join forces to defeat giant invading robots piloted by an unidentified alien race.
-After the robots are destroyed, the Batman of Zur-En-Arrh gives Batman (Bruce Wayne) his Bat-Radia device as a keepsake before he returns to Earth.
+After the robots are destroyed, the Batman of Zur-En-Arrh gives Bruce his Bat-Radia device as a keepsake before he returns to Earth.